Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: GFM Task Unification and Pitfalls of Restricted Prototype Readouts

 \paragraph{Prototype norms affect logits independently of class prevalence.} The logit for class $c$ is $\langle z, p_c\rangle = \|z\|\,\|p_c\|\cos\theta,$ and therefore depends on the prototype norm $\|p_c\|$.
 This norm is determined by the geometry of the class embeddings (i.e. their location, concentration, and multimodality) rather than by class prior probability or any calibrated estimate of $P(y=c \mid z)$.
 As a result, the softmax can systematically favor classes whose prototypes happen to have larger norms, independently of their true prevalence or predictive uncertainty.

 \paragraph{Query norms control confidence.} The same decomposition shows that $\|z\|$ rescales all logits and therefore controls the sharpness of the softmax distribution.
 Larger query norms produce more confident predictions, while points near the origin yield softer, nearly uniform outputs.
-In many link-prediction settings, embedding norms correlate with structural properties such as degree \cite{qiu2018network}, so predictive confidence can become entangled with graph structure rather than reflecting task-specific uncertainty.
+Since link-prediction embeddings tie norm to degree (\S\ref{sec:convex-hull}), predictive confidence becomes entangled with graph structure rather than task-specific uncertainty.
 Simple image-domain remedies such as L2-normalizing support embeddings~\citep{wang2019simpleshot} are therefore unsuitable here, since they erase the very norm variation that encodes this structural signal.
-Standard post-hoc calibration methods \cite{guo2017calibration,platt1999probabilistic} require held-out labeled data, which is unavailable in the few-shot regime targeted by prototype inference.
+Standard post-hoc calibration methods~\citep{guo2017calibration,platt1999probabilistic} require held-out labeled data, which is unavailable in the few-shot regime targeted by prototype inference.